Speak to any Naturopath, and they will tell you about the clients who wait until the very last minute to start seeing a naturopath.

 But you can see where I’m going here.

-When used as a philosophy of healing, naturopathy is one of the most effective ways to understand your health better and take better control of your health.
+When used as a philosophy of healing, naturopathy is one of the most effective ways to understand your health and take better control of your health.